ACCESS THE RECORDED WEBINAR ON DEMAND TODAY

 for your professional learning records

-for every webinar you attend.
+for every webinar you complete.

-About the Presenter
+About the Webinar Presenter

 Bridgit has been a professional learning facilitator and mentor since 2008, previously with EC Professional Support at the University of Auckland.
 She believes effective leadership and ongoing professional learning are key to improving quality in early childhood education.